 Hedge funds run by activist investors have long claimed some listed companies squander money that should be returned to shareholders instead through dividends and buybacks.
 Carl Icahn was extremely vocal about wanting Apple to increase its stock buybacks, writing an open letter to CEO Tim Cook in October 2014.
 Despite Apple increasing the pace of buybacks, Icahn is now out of the stock completely, citing concerns over China.
 One could argue that given the worries over declining revenues from iPhones, Apple would be better off investing its surplus capital to diversify its business model rather than buying back its own shares.

 While buybacks are undoubtedly an important part of the capital allocation toolkit for companies; recent evidence suggests the benefits of this strategy are starting to wane.
 To generate sustainable long-term growth, companies need to focus on re-investing further in their own businesses.
 Investors have a key role to play in forcing the issue, however.
 Ultimately it is up to long-term shareholders, as stewards of capital, to demand companies allocate capital in the most efficient way.

 Source: Bloomberg as at 20 September 2016

 Unless stated otherwise, any sources and opinions expressed are those of Aviva Investors Global Services Limited (Aviva Investors) as at 20 September 2016.
-This commentary is not an investment recommendation and should not be viewed as such.
 They should not be viewed as indicating any guarantee of return from an investment managed by Aviva Investors nor as advice of any nature.
 Past performance is not a guide to future returns.
 The value of an investment and any income from it may go down as well as up and the investor may not get back the original amount invested.